 Designed by Jean Nouvel, after winning an international architectural competition in 1999, as a “museum built around a collection”, the Quai Branly is renowned for its original architecture and innovative landscape design, developed by French gardener Gilles Clément, and by botanist Patrick Blanc for the vertical gardens.
 The architectural complex, slightly recessed from the street, comprises four buildings, connected by walkways and footbridges.

-The visit starts from a fascinating path – located behind a large glass wall which separates the museum from the Seine riverside – running across a luxuriant garden.
+The visit starts from a fascinating path – located behind a large glass wall that separates the museum from the Seine riverside – running across a luxuriant garden.

 Musée du Quai Branly, two views of the exhibition building (bâtiment Musée) “floating” over the garden.
 Photos: Tom Flemming (up), and © Inexhibit.

 The “bâtiment Musée“, the building which contains most of the exhibition spaces, spans five levels as a sort of bridge floating over the garden.
 The main gallery is a fluid space enclosed by curved walls that support multimedia exhibits and description panels.
 From the main gallery, the visitors enter a sequence of side galleries contained into colored boxes protruding to the outside.
 The same building also accommodates an auditorium, workshops, a reading room, a special exhibition space, and a restaurant.

 The “bâtiment Branly” is the building that borders Quay Branly street in the north-western part of the museum’s site; marked by the famous living facade (Mur Vegétal in French) designed by Patrick Blanc, it contains mostly administration and staff offices.